Enrollment is open for the

 Fine Art elective course supply fee of $75 per course, payable by check.

-The tuition covers student enrollment in four year-long core academic coursesmath, science, English (language arts) and History (social studies), plus one elective.
+The tuition covers student enrollment and in-person instruction in four year-long core academic coursesmath, science, English (language arts) and History (social studies), plus one elective.
 In addition, students receive weekly instruction and coaching in our proprietary emotional intelligence (EQ) program.

 The remainder of the courses offered address a potpourri of additional State requirements for electives at the high school level such as world languages, fine arts, personal finance, and wellness.